Image

 1. Enroll in Original Medicare (Part A & Part B)

-The first step is to enroll in Original Medicare (also sometimes called Traditional Medicare), which includes Medicare Part A and Part B. Most people can enroll up to three months before the month they turn 65.
+The first step is to enroll in Original Medicare (aka Traditional Medicare), which includes Medicare Part A and Part B. Most people can enroll up to three months before the month they turn 65.
 If you’re already drawing from Social Security, you’ll be enrolled automatically.
 Otherwise, you’ll need to notify Social Security that you want to enroll during your Initial Enrollment Period (IEP).
 Your IEP is a 7-month window that starts three months before the month you turn 65 and ends three months after it.

 If you’re still working, you may choose to delay your Medicare Part B enrollment.
 We recommend comparing your employer-linked coverage with Medicare because, oftentimes, people are able to save by moving to Medicare.
 If you want to stay on your employer coverage, just be sure you’re eligible for the Part B Special Enrollment Period later—or you may have to pay a late enrollment penalty!